Steelray Project Analyzer - User Guide

 Categorizing Criteria

-Steelray ships with a number of criteria within our library with new criteria being added all the time.
-Couple this fact with the capability of adding custom criteria and filter based criteria and the task of locating the specific item you're looking for can become time-consuming.
+Steelray ships with a number of criteria within our library.
+Couple this fact with the capability of adding custom criteria and filter-based criteria and the task of locating the specific item you're looking for can become time-consuming.
 This is where criteria categories can help.

 By default all of the criteria can be found on the All tab.
 All items, whether Steelray or user-created, can always be found by clicking on this tab.
 To view and manage your own criteria groups, open Criteria Manager and the list of criteria categories are located in the lower right corner.
-You can add new criteria categories (Add Category button), modify existing categories (click to rename), or remove categories (mouse-over and click blue X).
+Steelray branch criteria and User branch criteria each have their own list of categories.
+You can add new criteria categories (New Category button), modify existing categories (click to rename), or remove categories (mouse-over and click blue X).

-Once created, you can place a check mark next to the category name you'd like to associate this criterion with, as shown above.
+Once created, you can place a check mark next to the category name you'd like to associate with the selected criterion.
 Renaming categories is as simple as double clicking the name.
 Once double clicked, the name is in edit mode as shown below.
 Type the new name of the category and hit [ENTER] to accept the new name or [ESC] to back out your change.

-In the sample below, the criterion Actual Finish Before Actual Start is selected.
-Placing a checkbox next to My Category as shown now associates this criterion with the categories Data Quality and My Category.
+In the example below, the Actual Finish Before Actual Start criterion was copied and is selected.
+Placing a checkbox next to New Category associates this criterion with the categories Data Quality and New Category.

 Finding Criteria